Norman K. Denzin: Symbolic interactionism, social psychology

 In the 1970s, Denzin established himself as a scholar in symbolic interactionism with the publications of two works, The Research Act: A Theoretical Introduction to Sociological Methods (1970), and Childhood Socialization: Studies in Language, Interaction and Identity (1977).

-The Research Act, which presents the symbolic-interactionist, interpretive approach to research methods, was deemed as a major contribution to sociological theory.
+The Research Act, which presents the symbolic-interactionist, interpretive approach to research methods, was deemed a major contribution to sociological theory.
 Herbert Blumer (1900–1987), a leading American sociologist in symbolic interactionism, believed that The Research Act is "A first class work.
 It should have a revolutionary impact on social research—indeed on the entire scientific enterprise in the social psychology sciences."

-In Childhood Socialization, Denzin explores child development from the perspectives of social psychology to re-address the definition of childhood.
+In Childhood Socialization, Denzin explores child development from the perspectives of social psychology to readdress the definition of childhood.
 He recommends a new definition that recognizes children as individuals seeking meaning for their own actions, in which language plays a key role for them to develop a sense of self.
 Denzin demonstrates how children enter into a process of sequential development that leads to self-awareness, socialized abilities and attributes such as pride, dignity, and poise.

 In his book Interpretive Interactionism (1989), Denzin provides a new approach to qualitative research by integrating symbolic interactionism, hermeneutics, feminism, post-modernism and critical-biographical studies with qualitative studies.
-In this new approach, Denzin gives attentions to the subjective, the biographical, and experimental voices.
+In this new approach, Denzin gives attention to the subjective, the biographical, and experimental voices.
 Subsequently, autoethnography and performance ethnography became a major intellectual movement in the 1990s.

 In 1992, Denzin sensed the need to expand the scope of symbolic interactionist inquiry by incorporating cultural studies.
 In Symbolic Interactionism and Cultural Studies: The Politics of Interpretation (1992), Denzin attempted to formulate an interactionist cultural studies that would expand the scope of the micro social/interactionist inquiry to include the macro cultural/critical aspects.
 James W. Carey applauded Denzin's effort of integrating symbolic interactionism and cultural studies.
 Carey also advised that to formulate an interactionist cultural studies, one must fill the space between symbolic and interaction with the analysis of communication and culture.

 Denzin turned his gaze further on cinematic race relations, and published Reading Race: Hollywood and a Cinema of Racial Violence, 1980-1995 in 2002.
 In this book, Denzin examines the relationship between film, race and culture.
 Denzin seeks to provide an understanding of the politics of race and the symbolic complexity of segregation and discrimination.
 David Altheide, an American sociologist, complemented Denzin's works in cinema studies.
 According to Altheide, Denzin successfully integrates cinema with culture, discourse and consciousness.
 Altheide believes that Denzin's cinema studies provide a new paradigm and a new methodology with an aim to understanding social life.
 Altheide indicates that by providing in-depth readings of films, Denzin crusades for social justice.